 Chamomile May Bring Relief

-A randomized, placebo-controlled study demonstrated that drinking two cups of chamomile tea a day for 42 days reduced the severity of rheumatoid arthritis symptoms.15Other studies showed that topical applications of chamomile oil reduced the pain and improved the physical function of individuals who had osteoarthritis in the knee.16
+A randomized, placebo-controlled study demonstrated that drinking chamomile tea, two cups a day for 42 days, reduced the severity of rheumatoid arthritis symptoms.15Other studies showed that topical applications of chamomile oil reduced the pain and improved the physical function of individuals who had osteoarthritis in the knee.16